 Level of skill (low, average, high) relative to expectations

-This student has relatively high Lectical, mechanics, and correctness scores, but their performance is low in coherence and the persuasiveness of their answers is average.
-Because lower coherence and persuasiveness scores suggest that a student has not yet fully integrated their new knowledge, this student is likely to benefit most from participating in activities that require them to apply their existing knowledge in relevant contexts (using VCoL).
+This student has relatively high complexity and correctness scores, but his performance is low in coherence.
+Because lower coherence scores suggest that he has not yet fully integrated his existing knowledge, he is likely to benefit most from participating in interesting activities that require applying existing knowledge in relevant contexts (using VCoL).

-This student's scores, with the exception of their correctness score, are high relative to expectations.
-This students' knowledge appears to be well integrated, but the combination of average persuasiveness and low correctness suggests that there are gaps in their content knowledge relative to targeted content.
-Here, we would suggest filling in the missing content knowledge in a way that integrates it into this students' well-developed knowledge network.
+This student’s scores are high relative to expectations.
+Her knowledge appears to be well integrated, but the low correctness suggests that there are gaps in her content knowledge relative to targeted content.
+Here, we would suggest filling in the missing content knowledge in a way that engages the learner and allows her to integrate it into her well-developed knowledge network.

-The scores received by this student are high for correctness, while they are average for mechanics, and low for Lectical Level, coherence, and persuasiveness.
-This pattern suggests that the student is memorizing content without integrating it effectively into his or her knowledge network and has been doing this for some time.
-This student is most likely to benefit from applying their existing content knowledge in personally relevant contexts (using VCoL) until their coherence, persuasiveness, and Lectical scores catch up with their correctness scores.
+The scores received by this student are high for correctness, while they are low for complexity and coherence.
+This pattern suggests that the student is memorizing content without integrating it effectively into his or her knowledge network—and may have been doing this for some time.
+This student is most likely to benefit from applying their existing content knowledge in personally relevant contexts (using VCoL) until their coherence and complexity scores catch up with their correctness scores.

 The CLAS demo assessment (the LRJA) is a measure of the developmental level of people's reasoning about knowledge, evidence, deliberation, and conflict.
 People who score higher on this scale are able to work effectively with increasingly complex information and solve increasingly complex problems.